What is data encryption?

 No matter where you store your data: laptop, USB drive or online server, data encryption protects your documents and personal information.
 If, for example, your laptop was stolen or is lost (we hope not), the data it contains can’t be accessed by anyone and so it’s safe.

 Data encryption also brings benefits like:

 - Authentication: the origin of a message can be verified.

-- Integrity: proof that the contents of a message have not been changed since it was sent.
+- Integrity: proof that the contents of a message have not been changed.

 - Non-repudiation: the sender of a message cannot deny sending the message.

-Data encryption is a solid measure to keep the data well protected from possible breaches.
+Data encryption is a solid measure to keep data well protected from possible breaches.